-Top 5 Family Friendly Things to Do in Quebec City
+What to Do in Quebec City with kids

 Are you excited about the idea of instilling French culture in your kids, but not of traveling to Europe?
-Don’t miss Québec City, often known as “the most European city outside of Europe.”
+Don’t miss Québec City, one of the best cities in Canada for families, often known as “the most European city outside of Europe.”
 A different destination, depending on which time of the year you visit, the Québec region is sure to inspire you and your family while the favorable exchange rates take it easy on your bank account.

 1. Montmorency Falls

-Thirty meters higher than Niagara Falls, the Lord’s majesty is on display at Montmorency Falls, only 15 minutes from downtown.
-Ride the gondola,cross the suspension bridge, climb the scenic stairway, or simply enjoy the spectacular views of Montmorency Falls.
+Thirty meters higher than Niagara Falls, Nature’s beauty is on display at Montmorency Falls, only 15 minutes from downtown.
+Ride the gondola, cross the suspension bridge, climb the scenic stairway, or simply enjoy the spectacular views of Montmorency Falls.
 Want a little more action?
 Be brave on the double zipline!

 2. Aquarium du Québec